 Step out of the box, go the extra mile, change someone’s life.”

-An absolutely incredible story, and we thank Jayshri and the staff at Victoria Care Centre for their inspirational devotion to their resident Mr L’s happiness.
+An absolutely inspirational story, and we thank Jayshri and the staff at Victoria Care Centre for their devotion to Mr L’s happiness.